 Grilled BBQ Chicken

-Grilled BBQ Chicken is an easy guide to grilling juicy, flavorful barbecue chicken on a gas grill!
+Grilled BBQ Chicken is an easy guide to grilling juicy, smoky barbecue chicken on a gas grill!
 Recipe includes cooking times for chicken breast, thighs, legs and wings because everyone has their favorite cut of chicken!

 It isn’t summer without barbecued chicken, especially when it’s slathered with my sweet and smoky bourbon bbq sauce!
+This Grilled BBQ Chicken recipe is perfectly juicy and finger lickin’ good.

 Just to clarify, this recipe isn’t the slow roasted and smoked bbq chicken that you’ll get at a barbecue joint.
 It’s simply grilled chicken basted with barbecue sauce.

-It will be the hit of all of your summer barbecues and potlucks, and is guaranteed to outshine even the best side dishes. 🙂
+This recipe will be the hit of all of your summer barbecues and potlucks, and is guaranteed to outshine even the best side dishes. 🙂

 Why you’ll love this recipe: